10 Most Likely Hazards While Camping

 While camping, you might just want to know what are some poisonous berries.
 I mean, the campsite always looks greener on the other side of the campfire!

 While it’s tempting to pick a beautiful berry from the bush and eat it, be careful.
-If you enjoy camping or spending time in the wilderness, then you should know poisonous berries while camping.
+If you enjoy camping or spending time in the wilderness, then you should know about poisonous berries while camping.

 8 Poisonous Berries While Camping